Anti-Irish sentiment: 20th century

 In 1923, the General Assembly of the Church of Scotland approved a report entitled The Menace of the Irish race to our Scottish Nationality, which called for "means to be found to preserve Scotland and the Scottish race and to secure in future generations the traditions, ideals and faith of a great people, unspoiled and inviolate."

+An exhibit in the Epic museum in Ireland that describes the origin of the "Fighting Irish" nickname for the University of Notre Dame.

+In 1927, the University of Notre Dame adapted the nickname "The Fighting Irish".
+The name originated from Anti-Catholic sentiment that many Irish at the university faced.
+Ties to the Irish Brigade through Father William Corby also contribute to the adoption of the name through Irish connection.

 In 1934, the writer J. B. Priestley published the travelogue English Journey, in which he wrote "A great many speeches have been made and books written on the subject of what England has done to Ireland ...
 I should be interested to hear a speech and read a book or two on the subject of what Ireland has done to England ... if we do have an Irish Republic as our neighbour, and it is found possible to return her exiled citizens, what a grand clearance there will be in all the western ports, from the Clyde to Cardiff, what a fine exit of ignorance and dirt and drunkenness and disease."

 In 1937, ten young men and boys, aged from 13 to 23, burned to death in a fire on a farm in Kirkintilloch, Scotland.
 All were seasonal workers from Achill Sound in County Mayo, Ireland.
 The Vanguard, the official newspaper of the Scottish Protestant League, referred to the event in the following text:

 The Scandal of Kirkintilloch is not that some Irishmen have lost their lives in a fire; it is that Irish Papists brought up in disloyalty and superstition are engaged in jobs which should belong by right to Scottish Protestants.

 The Kirkintilloch sensation again reminds the People of Scotland that Rome's Irish Scum still over-run our land.